What is the Digital Marketing Strategy that Tracks Users Across the Web?

 But there’s a question that still arises, is there any risk of being too personalized?

-Finding balance in cross-web tracking marketing strategy
+Finding balance in cross-web tracking remarketing strategy

 There’s a fine line between being helpful and crossing into creepy strategy.
 That’s something we always need to keep in mind in digital marketing.
 Personalization should never feel intrusive or manipulative.